 Temple University was originally founded with the motto “Perseverantia Vincit,” Latin for “Perseverance Conquers.”
 Since its founding, we have continued to honor this motto and attract the best, brightest, and most dedicated residents each year.
 Residents are well-supported by committed faculty who optimize learning through their collegiality.
-Temple is unique in the sense that it is a tertiary care facility that also serves as a safety-net for our North Philadelphia patient population, who often face barriers to maintaining their optimal health due to the social determinants of health.
-This unique combination gives residents robust training with high volumes of both critically ill and bread-and-butter cases, in-depth subspecialty training (often led by leaders in their respective fields), and holistic, inclusive approaches to patient care.
-Unsurprisingly, the above translates directly into excellent match rates at competitive fellowship programs in a variety of subspecialties and well-prepared general internists, many who go on to obtain leadership positions.
+Temple is a tertiary care facility that serves as a safety-net for North Philadelphia.
+This patient population is challenged by historical infrastructures, and face barriers to maintaining their optimal health due to social determinants.
+This unique combination gives residents robust training with critically ill and bread-and-butter cases, in-depth subspecialty training led by leaders in their respective fields, and holistic, inclusive approaches to patient care.
+The training at our residency translates directly into excellent match rates at competitive fellowship programs in a variety of subspecialties and well-prepared general internists, many who go on to obtain leadership positions.

-At Temple, we view medicine as a whole.
-Caring for the underserved, in particular, is our calling and we find great joy in knowing that we are making a difference in people’s lives with our day-to-day work.
-We value teamwork, respect, and diversity (both in our workforce and our clinical practice).
+At Temple, we strive to be physicians who provide high quality care for all.
+We value teamwork, respect, equity, and diversity (both in our workforce and our clinical practice).
 We aim to continuously encourage inquiry and foster the skills of lifelong learning while promoting compassion for others and ourselves.

 Temple University Hospital is located in the vibrant, urban community of North Philadelphia.
 North Philadelphia was once an industrial epicenter with many factories producing a variety of goods.
-As the need for manufacturing jobs decreased and red-lining began, many resources left the area.
-This once-thriving metropolitan area is now home to many abandoned buildings and many residents live in poverty.
-Nevertheless, the community remains resilient and full of pride.
+As the need for manufacturing jobs decreased and red lining began, many resources left the area.
+It is now home to many abandoned buildings and many residents live in poverty, though the community remains resilient.

 North Philadelphia is home to several community organizations dedicated to social and economic justice.
 These include the Zion Baptist church, which sits on the corner just north of the health science campus, and the Nicetown Community Development Corporation.